 The following guide discusses all essential aspects of writing a compelling InMail message that can have the receiver respond.
 But first, let’s have a look at what InMail is on LinkedIn!

-Message hundreds of 1st level connections in bulk using Dripify LinkedIn automation tool.
+Message hundreds of 1st level connections in bulk using Dripify sales automation tool.

-LinkedIn is a great platform to expand your professional network, but it can be difficult to send messages to people other than your connections.
+LinkedIn is a great platform to expand your professional network.
+However, it can be difficult to send messages to people other than your connections.
 That’s where you can use InMail to go around the barrier.
 But what does InMail mean on LinkedIn?

-InMail is a premium feature on LinkedIn that lets you send private messages to your second and even third-degree connections without appearing too forceful like you do when you cold call or email someone you have no professional relationship with.
+InMail is a premium feature on LinkedIn that lets you send private messages to your second and even third-degree connections without appearing too forceful, like when you cold call or email someone you have no professional relationship with.

 And since InMail is a premium service, you’ll need a paid subscription to use this feature.
 After subscribing, you’ll get LinkedIn InMail credits on your account that allow you to send private messages to your target audience.
 The number of credits depends on which plan you choose.